Programming Guides Overview

 2.1.
 DOCA App Shield

-DOCA App Shield library API offers intrusion detection capabilities using the built-in hardware services of the DPU to collect data from the host's memory space.
+This library offers intrusion detection capabilities using the built-in hardware services of the DPU to collect data from the host's memory space.
 App Shield makes it possible to detect attacks on critical services in the host system.
 This library leverages the DPU's direct memory access (DMA) capability to monitor the host's memory space directly without involving the host's operating system nor CPU.

 2.2.
 DOCA Arg Parser